digitalabza/tpscorpcms2025/README.md

-# Drupal Orange Project Template
+# Drupal CodeWrx Project Template

 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).

-Note: Currently this is only tested with Composer 1.x compatibility.
-Composer 2.x compatibility is on the roadmap shortly.

 ## Usage